CorporateVault LogoCorporateVault

 A "defeat device" is not a physical part; it is a hidden logic within the engine’s ECU (Electronic Control Unit).

-The Environmental Cost: Smog and Public Health
+The Environmental and Corporate Fallout

 The Cummins case is a study in "Legacy System Deception."